rcisterna/clint/docs/README.md

 Disable hook: Hook disabled at /path/to/repo/.git/hooks/commit-msg
 ```

+## Changelog

+You can view the history of changes in the project [changelog](../CHANGELOG.md).

 ## Project status

-`CLint` is currently under active development.
-The goal is to achieve at least the [planned features](#planned-features)
+`CLint` is currently in **beta** status, and is under active development.
+The goal is to achieve at least
-, and then continue maintaining the code, making it compatible with future versions of Python and the libraries used in
+the [planned features](#planned-features), and then continue maintaining the code, making it compatible with future
-the project.
+versions of Python and the libraries used in the project.

 ## Source